vicmoh/dynamic-string-api/README.md

 # Dynamic String API for C

 This is an API to make string coding much easier in C.
-This will make coding style a bit more similar to higher level like Java, JavaScript and Dart.
+This will make coding string a bit more similar to higher level like Java, JavaScript and etc.

 ## Installation of API